skyscrapers/documentation/kubernetes/vault.md

 ```

 After initialization the root token needs to be encrypted with KMS in the AWS account of the customer and stored encrypted in the cluster definition file (found in the `k8s-cluster` folder of your shared github repository).
 This is required to be able to run the further configuration of the Vault cluster (Auth backends, policies, monitoring,...).

+**Important**: Although Vault calls them `Recovery keys` it is important to note that these **can not** decrypt the master key and thus are not sufficient to unseal Vault if the AutoUnseal mechanism isn't working.
+They are purely an authorization mechanism when a quorum of users is required, eg. for generating a root token.
+Also see [Auto-unseal considerations](#auto-unseal-considerations).

 ## Using Vault